valdikaldi/Project_webscrape_DK_properties_Boliga/README.md

 ## Result :
 With this script I was able to gather :
-* 2.623.340 million property tranactions (sale prices)
+* 2.295.344 million property tranactions (sale prices)
-* Property characteristics of 1.031.595 million unique properties
+* Property characteristics of 981.469 unique properties

 ### Example Data